Mike Hambrick: Early life

-Hambrick grew up in Northeast Texas, where he began his broadcasting career.
+Hambrick was born in Tyler, Texas and grew up in Northeast Texas, where he began his broadcasting career.
 At age 15, he worked for his local radio station broadcasting disk jockey.

-Hambrick's TV news career to him to Memphis, Cleveland, Dallas-Ft.Worth, Washington D.C and New York.
-He retired from TV News after many years in Washington D.C.
+Hambrick's TV news career to him to television stations inBaltimore, Maryland,Pittsburgh, Pennsylvania,Phoenix, Arizona,Memphis, Tennessee,Cleveland, Ohio,Dallas-Fort Worth, Texas,Washington, D.C.,and then New York City.He retired from TV News after many years in Washington, D.C.

 Family

 He is brother to veteran newscasters Judd Hambrick, and John Hambrick, and the uncle of newscaster Jack Hambrick (John's son).
 Hambrick is divorced.
 He has three children and six grandchildren.

 Awards and honors

 Hambrick has won a number of awards for his work, which include: